SohamBera16/CharityML-Potential-Donor-classfication-based-on-income-data/README.md

 ### Data exploration and investigating the data

 ### Data preparation/preprocessing
-#### Transformation and Normalization, One-hot encoding of categorical variables
+Transformation and Normalization, One-hot encoding of categorical variables

 ### Creation of a baseline "naive predictor" model to define what success means for this project

+### Choosing the right metrics for model evaluation